-

 Hull City

 Dave D'Auria was a Swansea trainee, made 45 League appearances before joining Barry Town in 1991.
-After three seasons he moved to Scarborough (52 apps) and then Scunthorpe (107) before joining Hull City in 1998.
-He made 54 League appearances for The Tigers before moving on to Chesterfield in 1999--2000 where in three injury ravaged seasons he made 25 league appearances to accumalate a league total of 249 starts and 34 as a substitute.
+After three seasons at Jenner Park he moved to Scarborough (52 apps) and then Scunthorpe United (107) before joining Hull City in 1998.
+He made 54 League appearances for The Tigers before moving on to Chesterfield in 1999-2000 where in three injury ravaged seasons he made 25 league appearances to accumalate a league total of 249 starts and 34 as a substitute.
 Dave most recently played for Skewen Athletic during the 2004-05 season before the club merged with Neath.

 Dele Adebola